 The field is new, but still, there are biotech ventures;

-MaterializeX, a biotech company focuses on making on making new chemicals and compounds by combining chemistry and data science.
+MaterializeX, a biotech company, focuses on making new chemicals and compounds by combining chemistry and data science.
 They are also trying to improve current industrial processes.

 Antiverse focuses on making new antibodies in-silico by utilizing various computing software and processes.

-Cambrian Genomics focuses on laser printing DNA.
-While Genome Compiler provides a software platform for manipulation of genomes and genetic engineering.
+Cambrian Genomics focuses on laser printing DNA, while the Genome Compiler provides a software platform for the manipulation of genomes and genetic engineering.

-Another startup called benching, which helps to easily analyze, and edit DNA sequences via software.
+Another startup called benching, which helps to analyze quickly, and edit DNA sequences via software.